-The chemical 2-(dimethylamino)-2-[(4-methylphenyl)methyl]-1-[4-(4-morpholinyl)phenyl]-1butanone, (CAS No. 119344-86-4) is structurally similar to chemical 2-(dimethylamino)-1-[4-(4-morpholinyl)phenyl]-2-(phenylmethyl)-1-butanone (CAS No. 119313-12-1).
-The only difference between the structures is that 2-(dimethylamino)-2-[(4-methylphenyl)methyl]-1-[4-(4-morpholinyl)phenyl]-1-butanone (CAS No. 119344-86-4) has an additional methyl group on one of the aromatic rings.
+The chemical in this evaluation is structurally similar to the chemical 2-(dimethylamino)-1-[4-(4-morpholinyl)phenyl]-2-(phenylmethyl)-1-butanone (CAS No. 119313-12-1).
+The only difference between the structures is that the chemical in this evaluation has an additional methyl group on one of the aromatic rings.
 They have similar molecular weights and physico-chemical properties.
 The chemicals have similar toxicological profiles (ECHA 2022).
-Therefore, data from 2-(dimethylamino)-1-[4-(4morpholinyl)phenyl]-2-(phenylmethyl)-1-butanone has been used as read across for 2-(dimethylamino)-2-[(4-methylphenyl)methyl]-1-[4-(4-morpholinyl)phenyl]-1-butanone (CAS No. 119344-86-4) where required.
+Therefore, data from 2-(dimethylamino)-1-[4-(4-morpholinyl)phenyl]-2-(phenylmethyl)-1-butanone (CAS No. 119313-12-1) has been used as read across for the chemical in this evaluation where required.